SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 other chat members of the primary tag helps them quickly figure out if they would be effective in reviewing the request.

+If you also provide a duplicate target (for example because you found a better one) include the duplicate link first so that the question that needs to be closed comes last.
+An example is

+    [tag:cv-pls] [tag:asdf] duplicate: A better target is https://stackoverflow.com/q/42 for https://stackoverflow.com/q/12345

 <a id="cv-pls-format-other-requests" href="#cv-pls-format-other-requests" class="hover-visible"></a><a id="otherFormats"></a>Other `-pls` requests follow the same format (again: keep it on one single line, do not add linebreaks!):

     [tag:reopen-pls] post has enough info now https://stackoverflow.com/q/12345